Linear Stability of an Impulsively Accelerated Density Interface in an Ideal Two-Fluid Plasma: Introduction

-Presently, the linear stability of an impulsively accelerated density interface is investigated in the framework of the ideal two-fluid plasma.
-Linear simulations enable us to explore a wider range of parameters compared with earlier nonlinear simulations due to the relatively inexpensive computational cost.
-Moreover, the spatial and temporal resolution in linear studies can vastly exceed those employed in nonlinear simulations.
+Presently, the linear stability of an impulsively accelerated density interface is investigated in the framework of the ideal two-fluid plasma. {{Although the existing nonlinear stability precedes the linear work, and since it is obvious that nonlinear effects do not manifest themselves in linear studies, it does not imply linear analysis is not necessary.
+Two fluid plasma nonlinear simulations show that the interface dynamics is extremely complex.
+In the spirit of a reductionist investigation, linear stability simulations shed light on the instability and its suppression by reducing the complexity encountered in nonlinear simulations and hence better elucidate physical mechanisms.
+In addition, linear simulations enable us to explore a wider range of parameters compared with earlier nonlinear simulations due to the relatively inexpensive computational cost.
+Furthermore, the spatial and temporal resolution in linear studies can vastly exceed those employed in nonlinear simulations.
 Linear studies, such as the present one, can serve as a guide for future nonlinear simulations.
-In addition, due to the complex physics encountered in two-fluid plasma RM instability investigations, linear studies can help better elucidate physical mechanisms since the complexity of the physics is somewhat decreased in the context of linear studies.
+In addition, the work on linear stability fills an existing knowledge gap in the sense that there is no prior work on linear stability of interfaces with the two fluid plasma model.
 In the present work, we enhance the numerical method developed by Samtaney \citep{samtaney2009} to take into account the expanded set of linearized two-fluid plasma equations.
+A brief comparison between linear and nonlinear simulations is discussed in Appendix \ref{apdx_comparison}. }}

 The remainder of the paper is organized as follows: The original and linearized ideal two-fluid plasma models, numerical method and initial setup are introduced in Section \ref{sec:2}.
 In Section \ref{sec:3} we present linear simulation results in the absence of an initial magnetic field and discuss the different coupling regimes by varying the reference Debye length.
 In \ref{sec:4}, linear simulation results are presented when there is an initial magnetic field present and the growth rate of the perturbations is examined for different initial magnetic field strength for weak and strong coupling between the ions and electrons.
 Conclusions are presented in Section \ref{sec:5}.